Victor-Camarena-Ballester/arkanoid/readme.md

 Classes and methods definition.

 game class ->
-control start, pause, stop, gameover, colissions, bounces
+control start, pause, stop, gameover, level, lives. has state of the game: gaming, pause...

 stage class ->
 control the number and position of the blocks.
-The inital speed of the ball.
+The inital speed of the ball, balls, blocks

 ball class ->
-control the area, direction, position, speed
+control the area, direction, position, speed, inital position (over the ship)

 ship class.->
-control the area, position
+control the area, position.
+can move left, right

 block class ->
 control the area, position, strength

 ## States y States Transitions

-splashScreen
+splashScreen .- inital screen, game name, button to start

+pauseScreen .- Pause the game and restart at the same point.

 gameScreen
-gameoverScreen
-winScreen

-## Task

-Task definition in order of priority
+gameoverScreen .- lose screen, button to start again.

+winScreen (stage).- if a user break all the blocks, win message, go to the next stage.

 ## Links